CDC expanding surveillance at 4 major US airports to look for Omicron – KION546

 Coordinating locally and globally

-The CDC is also keeping in close touch with state and local health officials, she said.
+The CDC is keeping in close touch with state and local health officials, she said.

 “We are holding regular, even daily calls, with local county and state health officials and our public health partners.
 These calls include state, county and city health officials, state epidemiologists, laboratory directors and partners from public health organizations,” Walensky said.